swiss-ai-center/a-guide-to-mlops/presentation/README.md

 Have you ever **heard** or **said** any of these?

-> I ran the experiment but didn't get the same results
+> <small>I ran the experiment but didn't get the same results.</small>

+> <small>I hope my changes help... and that it still works in production.</small>

-> I tried to build the model on my machine but it doesn't work...
+> <small>Can I use your model with my mobile app?</small>

-> The model worked fine before, but not anymore.
-Did the data change?
+> <small>The model worked fine before, but not anymore.
+Did the data change?</small>

-> Can I use your model with my mobile app/website?

 <!--
 Speaker notes — Bonus slide content:

+When reading the mobile app example, also mention website orally.

 Difficulties:
 - Each member of the team manages their own codebase, their own dataset and their